mbeale0/Unity3D-CodeMash-Workshop/Labs/lab7.md

 For both types, you have three main fields to add further customization: Tint, Exposure, and Rotation.
 These do pretty much what you expect.
 Tint changes the color output from teh skybox, which can dramatically change some of them(it doesn't simply add a tint, it overlays it very well).
 The exposure turns up the brightness, which affects the color of the scene as mentioned before.
 The rotation simply rotates the skybox.
 After quickly messing with those valuesm this is a peak of my scene:
 ![image](https://github.com/mbeale0/Unity-Intro-Project/assets/74221606/cca162b4-6cf1-4bf9-9607-597271c00eae)

-## Lighting
+## Lighting Info
 As with everything else in Unity, you can go incredibly deep on just a couple things, and that is especially true with lighting, so we are just going to look at a couple different lighting sources, and some main fields that we are more likely to change.
 This is a kind of info dump, so dont worry about remembering every detail 🙂 Feel free to refer back to this later.
+Or skip this for the live training, and come back later.
+This is just information, and nothing is currently changing in our level.
+Though, if you have lighting ideas, go for it!
+Now is your time to explore.

 In the hieracrchy, expand the "Environment" object, and select "Directional light".
 I want us to look at the first 6 fields, and encourage you to look into it more later.
 Information below and for other fields from [here](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@7.2/manual/light-component.html#:~:text=The%20Indirect%20Multiplier%20defines%20the,light%20brighter%20with%20each%20bounce.)
 1. Type - "The current type of light.
 Possible values are Directional, Point, Spot and Area."